deletedcu/angular-demo/lectures/day-2/use_an_api.md

 export class AppModule { }
 ```

-## Set a component property to the value of an input
+## Set a Component Property to the Value of an Input

 In `src/app/search/search.component.html`, add `[(ngModel)]` to the text input: